 key_array = transfer( [0_int64, 1_int64], [0_int8] )

-call map%map_entry( key_array, other, conflict)
+call map%map_entry( key_array, dummy, conflict)

 if (.not. conflict) then

-call map%get_other_data( key_array, other)
+call map%get_other_data( key_array, data)

 else